-1. Open the Calendar app (14) on your Mac, then click the name of the calendar or calendar group in the calendar list.
+1. Open the Calendar app 1 on your Mac, then click the name of the calendar or calendar group in the calendar list.

-If you don't see the calendar list on the left, choose View > Show Calendar List.
-A published calendar has (2) next to its name.
+If you can't see the calendar list on the left, choose View > Show Calendar List.
+A published calendar has () next to its name.